 Our Nonprofit Organization

 In May 2016, I visited my sister, Frances, in the hospital.
 As I was passing by the different patients’ rooms, one room caught my attention.
-There was a man sitting up in the bed watching the television.
+There was an elderly man sitting up in the bed watching the television.
 A sense of sadness came over me.
 Looking into his room, I didn’t see any flowers, a plant, a get-well card, or balloons.

 After visiting my sister, I walked slowly by the man’s room and the same sense of sadness came over me.
 As I stood there, the Holy Spirit spoke to me and said, ‘What are you going to do?’
 As I stood there, I’m thinking to myself, ‘what am I going to do?’
 While driving home from the hospital, I thought about what was said to my spirit and thought ‘well, what can I do?’
 Then the idea of balloons came to my mind.
 I thought ‘I can do balloons!’